MSTecs/Azure-DevDays/Module 2/Lab-2.md

 Once you completed this exercise, you have successfully run a sample containerized web server nginx on the Docker host Azure VM.

-## Exercise 3: Deploying multicontainer applications to Azure VMs with Docker Compose
+## Exercise 3: Deploying multi-container applications to Azure VMs with Docker Compose

-##Task 1: Create a compose file
+## Task 1: Create a compose file
 1. From the Cloud shell pane, within the SSH session to the Azure VM running Docker create a docker-compose.yml file by typing the following and then pressing Enter:
 ```
 nano docker-compose.yml